thedailytexan/towerfeature/hero/_posts/2016-08-01-Houston-McCoy.markdown

 subhead: Houston McCoy, one of the Austin police officers who shot the sniper atop the University of Texas Tower fifty years ago, is remembered by his daughter as a humble man.
 thumbnail: assets/img/houstonmccoy.jpg
 header_img:
-img-credit: Photo Courtesy Minoka McCoy
+img-credit: Photo Courtesy of Minoka McCoy

 author: Jasleen Shokar
 ---